patrick-geisler/contacts/README.md

 ### Automated calling service
-* Use the either Amazon, google, or twillo to then create a phone number that will call the
+* Use the either Amazon, google, or twillo to then create a phone number that will call the service